Mangopay/api-docs/page/15_crowdfunding.md

 **1. The Buyer a €50 item and clicks on “Pay now”**

-* The application creates a CardRegistration object/li>
+* The application creates a CardRegistration object
 * You’ll receive a JSON object with 3 interesting data at the stage:
 1. the accesskey
 2. the PreRegistrationData